vshagur/stepik-selenium-final/README.md

 # stepik-selenium-final
 The code for solving the final problem in the programming course is https://stepik.org/course/575/syllabus

+## Documentation

+#### Run tests

+Note.
+The project has an original structure.
+To run the tests correctly, you must specify the stepik_selenium_final directory in the command line parameters or first go inside the stepik_selenium_final directory and run the tests from it.

+    $ cd stepik_selenium_final
+    $ python3 -m pytest -v --tb=line --language=en -m need_review

+or

+    $ python3 -m pytest -v --tb=line --language=en -m need_review  stepik_selenium_final

 ## Built With

 * [Pytest](https://docs.pytest.org/en/latest/) - The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.